Independent Democratic Conference: 2018 State Senate elections

 In the Democratic Party primary elections held on September 13, 2018, all eight former members of the IDC at the time of its dissolution faced challengers.
-Six were defeated, attributed to backlash against the former IDC: John Liu defeated Avella, Robert Jackson defeated Alcantara, Alessandra Biaggi defeated Klein, Jessica Ramos defeated Peralta, Zellnor Myrie defeated Hamilton, and Rachel May defeated Valesky.
-Carlucci and Savino won renomination.
+Six were defeated: John Liu defeated Avella, Robert Jackson defeated Alcantara, Alessandra Biaggi defeated Klein, Jessica Ramos defeated Peralta, Zellnor Myrie defeated Hamilton, and Rachel May defeated Valesky.
+Carlucci and Savino won their respective primaries.

 As part of New York's electoral fusion laws allowing candidates to run on multiple ballot lines in an election, each of the six defeated IDC candidates appeared on the ballot for the November general election on at least one third-party line.
 All six were endorsed by the Independence Party of New York; Avella, Valesky, Hamilton and Peralta were endorsed by the Women's Equality Party of New York, and Peralta was endorsed by the Reform Party of New York State.
 However, most of the six defeated senators suspended their reelection campaigns after the primary election; Avella was the only one to announce that he would continue to run in the general election.
-Although Avella appeared on the Women's Equality Party ballot line, after his primary loss to John Liu, the party, created by Governor Cuomo, announced that it was supporting Liu instead.
-In the November general election, all six were defeated by the same challengers who had done so in the primary; Carlucci and Savino were reelected.
+Although Avella appeared on the Women's Equality Party ballot line in the general election, the party--which had been created by Governor Cuomo--announced that it was supporting Liu (the victor in the Democratic primary) instead.
+In the November general election, all six candidates who had defeated IDC candidates in the Democratic primaries were victorious; however, Carlucci and Savino were reelected.

-Carlucci did not run for reelection in 2020 in order to run for Congress, but lost in that primary, leaving only Savino in the Senate.

 After 2018

 In 2020, Carlucci opted not to seek re-election to the senate and instead ran to succeed the retiring Nita Lowey as the U.S. representative for New York's 17th congressional district.
 He attacked the other candidates running, accusing them of being carpetbaggers.
 Carlucci was felt to be a formidable candidate, as he was considered to have a lock on support from voters west of the Hudson River, which bisects the district.
 However, his past association with the IDC earned him the enmity of both progressive and more moderate Democrats.
 Pro-choice groups devoted money and resources to opposing his bid, as during his period in the state senate he had helped block pro-abortion legislation.
 Carlucci's campaign began to falter as time went on, suffering from poor fundraising and a lack of prominent endorsements, and he finished fourth in the Democratic primary.

+As of 2020, Marisol Alcantara was the director of the Lower Hudson Valley's New York State Nurses Association and David Valesky was the deputy director of the New York State Department of Agriculture and Markets Jesse Hamilton lost a 2020 bid for the New York State Assembly against incumbent Diana Richardson in the Democratic Party primary.

-In 2022, Avella ran for the New York City Council to succeed retiring Democrat Paul Vallone.
+In 2022, Tony Avella ran for the New York City Council to succeed retiring Democrat Paul Vallone.
 He won the Democratic primary, but lost the general election to Republican Vickie Paladino.

-In February 2022, Staten Island Advance reported that Savino, the last remaining IDC member in the New York State Senate, would not seek re-election in 2022.
+Diane Savino, the last remaining former IDC member in the State Senate, did not seek re-election in 2022.

-Former IDC staffer Eric Soufer now works for Tusk Strategies as a consultant.

-Ex-staffer John Emrick is a lobbyist with MirRam Group and a consultant with Hamilton Campaign Network.